-159. Thus, we reject the suggestion of some parties that we "defer action" on consumer protection rules to a later "rulemaking separate[] from the program implementation" proceeding.488 If section 904(c)'s procedural requirements are construed as applying to all components of the program, including the consumer protection rules, then those statutory provisions would compel us to reject this proposal.
-But even assuming we have discretion to delay the adoption of consumer protection rules, we decline to do so because any benefit of allowing additional time for the development of the record on these rules489 is heavily outweighed by the detriment of "exposing consumers to harmful business practices" by implementing the rest of the program before putting the core components of the program, and delaying implementation of these rules while the rest of the program is put into effect would harm the low-income consumers that the program is intended to benefit, undermine the overall scheme, and contravene the intent of Congress.491 b.
+159. Thus, we reject the suggestion of some parties that we "defer action" on consumer protection rules to a later "rulemaking separate[] from the program implementation" proceeding.
+If section 904(c)'s procedural requirements are construed as applying to all components of the program, including the consumer protection rules, then those statutory provisions would compel us to reject this proposal.
+But even assuming we have discretion to delay the adoption of consumer protection rules, we decline to do so because any benefit of allowing additional time for the development of the record on these rules is heavily outweighed by the detriment of "exposing consumers to harmful business practices" by implementing the rest of the program before putting the consumer protection rules into effect.
+So discussed above, the consumer protection rules are among the core components of the program, and delaying implementation of these rules while the rest of the program is put into effect would harm the low-income consumers that the program is intended to benefit, undermine the overall scheme, and contravene the intent of Congress.
+The suggestion of some parties of the program is put into effect would contravene the intent of Congress.

+b.
 Consumer Protection Requirements Pursuant to Section 904(b)(11)